NOW READING GAMING BUILDING

 Active personal work; full notes at pknull.ai/projects.

 • Asha — multi-harness AI workflow system: persistent identity, session memory, and pluginized workflows for Claude Code and Codex.
-Direct lineage of the same patterns brought to Allstate's code-generation methodology.

 • Thallus — local-first AI agent infrastructure umbrella covering Egregore, Familiar, Servitor, Scry, and thallus-core.